Tan630/Agolearn/CONTRIBUTING.md

 Write commit messages according to the following guidelines:

-* Always write commit messages in the present tense, the active voice, and the imperative mood
+* Write in the present tense, the active voice, and the imperative mood.
 * Always write concise, title-only commit messages.
-* Never punctuate the end of titles
+* Never punctuate the end of titles.

 ## Prefixes